-Melbourne is the capital of Victoria and the state's largest city with a population approaching 4 million within its urban area.
+Melbourne is the capital of Victoria and the state's largest city with a population of around 5 million within its extensive urban area.

 Melbourne is a multicultural city due to the influx of overseas immigrants and this is reflected in its dining precincts such as the Italian influenced Lygon Street in Carlton, the oriental cuisine of the city's Chinatown and Victoria Street in Richmond, and Coburg's Middle Eastern eateries.

-Great shopping can be enjoyed along the streets in Melbourne's city centre, the Bourke Street Mall and Melbourne Central shopping centre.
-Large shopping strips in Melbourne's inner city suburbs include Chapel Street (South Yarra), Bridge Road (Richmond), Smith Street (Collingwood & Fitzroy) and Sydney Road (Brunswick).
-For under cover shopping centres in the surrounding suburbs, the largest are Chadstone, Doncaster, Fountain Gate, Highpoint (Maribyrnong), Knox City (Wantirna) and Southland (Cheltenham).
+Great shopping can be enjoyed along the streets in Melbourne's city centre, large shopping strips in Melbourne's inner city suburbs and huge under cover shopping centres in the surrounding suburbs.

 Melbourne is the only Australian city to have retained its extensive network of electric trams which provides public transport to regions up to 20 kilometres from the city centre.Visitor information centres